 Selecting a college/training program upon graduation is a stressful and expensive venture.
 The purpose of this course is to provide an opportunity for students to learn about and adopt methods to promote their success in post-secondary training including 2- and 4-year schools, apprenticeships, military, and certification programs.
-Students will complete the FAFSA, college/training applications, personal resume, scholarships, and a budget.
-Students will also be introduced to a variety of colleges/training programs and their resources, selected study skills and personal resource management methods that support success in school and life.
+Students will learn about the FAFSA, paying for college, college applications, writing effective scholarship essays, alternatives to college, and budgets.
+Students will also be introduced to a variety of college/training programs and career resources, through research and guest presenters to support success in school and life.